mitchresch/mitchresch/README.md

 27 years old and building my online presence.
 Constant learner.
 Always tackling new challenges, making new connections, and building new things.
 Spreading  knowledge and sharing experience.

-If that's something you may be interested in, hit the follow button and connect with me elsewhere too!

 ## Technologies and Tools